Perl is a high-level programming language with an eclectic heritage written by Larry Wall and a cast of thousands.

 Perl excels at text processing, CGI programming, interfacing with databases, low-level applications, high-level applications, GUI applications, simple tasks, complex tasks, small and major projects.
 Perl has been called the system administrator's best friend for its ability to make common tasks easy.

 For a long time Perl was called the duct tape of the Internet, and although it has more competitors in the CGI field than it used to, many programmers still choose to code their web applications in Perl.
 Perl's templating systems and powerful regular expression engine make it a great CGI language.
-But above all, the embedded Perl interpretor for Apache; mod_perl and the powerful component-based architecture of HTML::Mason makes Perl especially suited to this environment.
+But above all, the embedded Perl interpretor for Apache; mod_perl and the powerful component-based architecture of Catalyst makes Perl especially suited to this environment.

 Perl has always been more than a CGI programming language.
 Perl can be used for image creation and manipulation, networking via telnet, ssh or ftp (and others), graphical user interface creation, robotics, bio-informatics, VLSI electronics and to create mail filters to minimise spam.